DarkAngelRed/Barbee-CNS-Lab-23/HW6/README.md

 ## Excluding stuff from Windows Event ID

-I chose to excluse Windows Security Event ID number 4672.
+I chose to exclude Windows Security Event ID number 4672.
 This is the code for group membership information.
 The reason I chose to exclude it is because it should only be the members of the group called group3 and with our current instructions we have this shouldn't change for a while and this would be redundant information.
 This event includes:

 - the local groups on that computer to which the user belongs